-The largest grant made through the Alec Prentice Sewell Gift to date is $500,000 to Centennial Parklands Foundation to build The Ian Potter Children’s Wild Play Garden in Centennial Park.
-This will be the first children’s garden in Sydney, and will encourage children to engage in nature-based play and connect with the natural environment.
-The garden will be connected to Centennial Parkland’s education facilities.
-The Foundation awarded a total of $1.5m in support of this project with funding also coming from the Foundation’s Education program and through a 50th Anniversary Commemorative grant.
+The largest grant made through the Alec Prentice Sewell Gift to date is $500,000 over three years to Centennial Parklands Foundation to build The Ian Potter Children’s Wild Play Garden in Centennial Park in 2015.
+This purpose of this garden is to encourage children to engage with the environment through nature play.

 Recent grants awarded through The Alec Prentice Sewell Gift include funding to support the Stephanie ALexnader Kitchen Garden Foundation, Cool Australia and 100 Story Building.
 Details of our previous Alec Prentice Sewell Gift grants can be found in our Grants Database and Annual Reports.

 Since the Alec Prentice Sewell Gift was set up in 2003, grants valued at $5.9 million have been awarded to 58 organisations around Australia.